MicrosoftDocs/appcenter-docs/docs/test-cloud/getting-started.md

 ---

 # Getting Started with App Center Test
-The requisite steps below must be completed before a project can be used with App Center Test .
+These steps must be completed before a project can be used with App Center Test.

 ## 1. Create an App Center account
 Create an App Center account at [appcenter.ms](https://appcenter.ms).